SeLite/SeLite.github.io/SeleniumIDE.md

 # Selenese parameters (Target and Value)
 Selenese commands accept up to two parameters: Target and Value.

 * Target is often a locator (an expression that identifies an element).
 The whole target can also be a Javascript expression (for _getEval_).
 * One or multiple parts of Target or Value can be Javascript expressions, each enclosed within back ticks \`...\`.
 A few variations of back tick notation exist.
 See [EnhancedSyntax](EnhancedSyntax).
-* If Target is a locator, Value is usually an expected or new value, which is compared or entered into element identified by Target.
+* If Target is a locator, Value is usually the expected or new value, which is compared or entered into element identified by Target.
 Value can also be a name of a stored variable, or something else.
-* [Selenium Core reference](http://release.seleniumhq.org/selenium-core/1.0.1/reference.html) > [Element Locators](http://release.seleniumhq.org/selenium-core/1.0.1/reference.html#locators) is handy (if you installed Selenium IDE, see it in Firefox at [_chrome://_ URL](AboutDocumentation#firefox-chrome-urls-for-documentation-and-gui) _chrome://selenium-ide/content/selenium-core/reference.html#locators_ offline).
+* [Selenium Core reference](http://release.seleniumhq.org/selenium-core/1.0.1/reference.html) > [Element Locators](http://release.seleniumhq.org/selenium-core/1.0.1/reference.html#locators) is handy (if you installed Selenium IDE, see it offline in Firefox at [_chrome://_ URL](AboutDocumentation#firefox-chrome-urls-for-documentation-and-gui) _chrome://selenium-ide/content/selenium-core/reference.html#locators_).

 ## XPath
 Full XPath locators start with _xpath=_ or with //.
 Usually an XPath expression starts with //, with which you don't need to use _xpath=_.
 However, some SeLite commands (like _clickRandom_ and _selectRandom_) only accept XPath as the locator, but they require it not to contain any leading _xpath=_ prefix (whether the XPath starts with // or not).

 See resources on XPath:

 * [MDN](https://developer.mozilla.org/en-US/docs/Web/XPath)
 * [W3C](http://www.w3.org/TR/xpath/)
 * [XPath functions supported by Firefox](https://developer.mozilla.org/en-US/docs/XPath/Functions)